 Author contributions.
-RK, RL and AS - preparation of the manuscript.
-DP - description and preliminary analysis of initial data, publication of the digitized catalogues.
-BD - data digitalization management, data validation, description of digitized data, and preparation of figures.
+RK, RL, and AS helped prepare the manuscript.
+DP provided the description and preliminary analysis of initial data and helped with publication of the digitized catalogs.
+BD was involved in data digitalization management, data validation, description of digitized data, and preparation of figures.